Introduction to Docker Commands

 Docker implies OS-level virtualization.
 Most developer prefers using docker and operating systems are tightly coupled with developers.
 Optimizing on the platform’s functionality kicks with docker commands mastery.
 They are very much lightweight VM’.

 - docker –version – Display the current version.

-- docker pull <image> – Docker repository images can be pulled using docker pull command
+- docker pull <image> – Docker repository images can be pulled using the docker pull command.

-- docker push <username/image name> – This Docker command is used to push an image to docker hub repository
+- docker push <username/image name> – This Docker command is used to push an image to the docker hub repository.

 Docker Intermediate Commands

 - docker checkpoint command – This Docker command is used for managing checkpoints.